photoprism/photoprism-docs/docs/getting-started/docker-compose.md

     Also, ensure that you configure at least 4 GB of swap space.

 !!! note ""
-    When editing the `docker-compose.yml` file, please note that [related values must start at the same indentation level](../developer-guide/technologies/yaml.md) and that [tabs are not allowed](../developer-guide/technologies/yaml.md#basic-rules).
-We recommend using 2 spaces.
+    When editing the `docker-compose.yml` file, please make sure that [related values remain on the same indentation level](../developer-guide/technologies/yaml.md) and that [lists start with a dash](../developer-guide/technologies/yaml.md#multiple-values).
     If the value of an environment variable contains a literal `$` sign, for example in a password, it [must be escaped](../developer-guide/technologies/yaml.md#dollar-signs) with `$$` (a double dollar sign) so that e.g. `"compo$e"` becomes `"compo$$e"`.

 !!! danger ""
     Always change `PHOTOPRISM_ADMIN_PASSWORD` so that the app **starts with a secure initial password**.
     Never use easy-to-guess passwords or default values like `insecure` on publicly accessible servers.
-    There is no default in case no password was provided.
+    There is no default [in case no password was provided](../user-guide/users/cli.md#changing-a-password).
 A minimum length of 8 characters is required.

 #### Database ####